People and culture

 Our performance2

-The 2024 'Our Voice' employee engagement survey showed continued improvement in the areas of mental wellbeing and alignment to the purpose of Woodside.
-Employee satisfaction, respectful treatment, and leader empathy scores are stable and remain key areas of focus for us.
-Our participation rates in the survey continue to exceed benchmarks set based on more than 1,000 companies by the service provider Microsoft Viva Glint indicating employees' eagerness to share their feedback and influence our organisational culture.
+Listening is an important tool in understanding employee experience and company culture.
+In 2025, the company conducted multiple surveys, focus groups, and engagements to provide an opportunity for all employees to have their voices heard.
+The 'Our Voice' employee engagement survey showed improvement in the areas of leader empathy, alignment with the purpose of Woodside and overall employee satisfaction.
+Inclusive leadership, respectful treatment, and recognition scores are stable and remain key areas of focus for us.
+Our participation rates in the survey continue to exceed benchmarks indicating employees' eagerness to share their feedback and influence our organisational culture and direction.
+Further engagements and focus groups validated the insights from the survey and demonstrated progress.

 Leadership